devdogfish/etpzp-sms/README.md

 - Admin Dashboard with statistics
 - Make sure you don't pass in undefined values into the database, you should always convert them to `null` instead
+- Optimize languages by having only one dedicated namespace + TranslationsProvider for each page.

+## Questions
+- Do we want to clear settings localstorage on logout and should that be displayed immediately?
+- Any advice on the colors?
+Should I add an empty profile color as default?

 ## Database